henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 # Context of the Problem

-A binary transfer capability for YANG Subscribed Notifications {{-yangnote}
+A binary transfer capability for YANG Subscribed Notifications {{-yangnote}}
 based on YANG push {{-yangpush}} can be realized by using existing RFC and I-D work as building blocks.
 This section is intended to provide a corresponding overview of the existing ecosystem in order to identify gaps and therefore